About the SHWEP

 Secondly, huge thanks to all our members, whose support makes this project sustainable.
-Special thanks to our group membership holders, the Junto Council of the Allied Masonic Degrees (Lancaster, Pennsylvania) and the University of Exeter Magic and Esotericism Research Group and the Centre for the History of Hermetic Philosophy and Related Currents at the University of Amsterdam.
+Special thanks to our group membership holders, the University of Exeter Magic and Esotericism Research Group and the Centre for the History of Hermetic Philosophy and Related Currents at the University of Amsterdam.

 The staff of the Warburg Institute Photographic Collection continue to show their renowned institutional generosity with images.
 SHWEP would like to thank them for continuing the unique Warburg tradition of research into the visual arts which has contributed so much to the study of western esotericism.
 Otherwise-unattributed images on this website should be read as being ‘courtesy of the Warburg Institute’.

 Special thanks are due to the ILK, to my dad, to Alan Lee, to Marko, and to Simon Blackbourn at Lumpy Lemon.